Search by Keyword

 American Releases

 On April 19th, 1965, Capitol Records in America released “Ticket To Ride” as a single, which was only ten days after Britain got to own it.
 Jumping the gun, the label read that both this song and its b-side “Yes It Is” would be featured in their upcoming United Artists movie entitled “Eight Arms To Hold You.”
-Not only did the b-side not appear in the film, the movie’s title wasn’t even correct.
-Nonetheless, the label was never changed, even when the single was converted to the Apple label in the '70s.
+Not only did the single's b-side not appear in the motion picture, the movie’s title was not even correct.
+Nonetheless, Capitol never changed the single's label, even when it was converted to the Apple label in the '70s.

-"We are always worried with each record," George Harrison stated in 1965 just as the single was being released.
+"We are always worried with each record," George stated in 1965 around the time that the single was being released.
 "With 'Ticket To Ride' we were even more worried.
-There's bound to be a time when we come in at #19 (on the charts).
+There's bound to be a time when we come in at #19 (on the pop charts).
 But this #1 business doesn't seem to stop - great while it lasts."

-While “Ticket To Ride” did finally spend a week in the #1 position on the Billboard Hot 100 that year, it surprisingly didn’t sell a million copies.
-American record buyers were apparently more taken with The Beach Boys’ “Help Me Rhonda” at the time, which quickly replaced it in the top spot.
+While “Ticket To Ride” did finally spend a week in the #1 position on the Billboard Hot 100 that year, it surprisingly failed to sell a million copies.
+American record buyers were apparently more taken with The Beach Boys’ hit “Help Me Rhonda” during that time, which quickly replaced it in the top spot.

 Nearly four months later, on August 13th, 1965, it appeared on a Capitol Records US album, this being the soundtrack to their newly released film “Help!”
-While the rest of The Beatles songs that appear on this release were the stereo versions shipped over from EMI, for some reason they used the mono mix of the song that appeared on the single for this album.
-For the stereo version of the album, they created a “duophonic” fake stereo mix by putting the bass frequencies on one channel and the treble frequencies on the other.
+While the rest of The Beatles songs that appeared on this release were the stereo mixes shipped over from EMI, for some reason they used the mono mix of the song that appeared on the single for this LP.
+For the stereo version of this album, Capitol manufactured a “duophonic” fake stereo mix for this track by putting the bass frequencies on one channel and the treble frequencies on the other.
 This soundtrack album was released on an individual compact disc on January 21st, 2014, both the mono and the stereo mixes being contained on a single CD.

 The first official American “greatest hits” package was released on April 2nd, 1973 in the form of “The Beatles/1962-1966” (aka “The Red Album”).
-Eight years after its initial release, Capitol still didn’t think to incorporate the stereo mix that had been available from the beginning.
-Not knowing any better, the duophonic stereo versions of many of the songs contained on this double-album were received with open arms by US audiences, quickly reaching the #3 on the Billboard album chart.
-When this set was released on compact disc in September of 1993, however, it contained the new 1986 stereo mix of the song, which also was contained on the composite "Red Album / Blue Album" promotional sampler that was released at the same time.
-The "Red Album" was then re-released as a remastered set on August 10th, 2010.
+Eight years after its initial release, Capitol still didn’t think to incorporate the stereo mix that had been available back in 1965.
+Not knowing any better, the duophonic stereo mixes of many of the songs contained on this double-album were received with open arms by US audiences, quickly reaching the #3 on the Billboard album chart.
+When this set was released on compact disc on October 5th, 1993, however, it contained the new 1986 stereo mix of "Ticket To Ride," which also was contained on the composite "Red Album / Blue Album" promo sampler that was released around the same time.
+The "Red Album" was later re-released as a remastered CD set on October 19th, 2010 and on vinyl on October 31st, 2014.

-May 4th, 1977 was the date “The Beatles At The Hollywood Bowl” was finally released, which contained the August 29th, 1965 performance of the song.
-Paul announces the song as “the record before,” since the single “Help!” was the current release at the time.
-Interestingly enough, The Beatles omitted the repeat of the second bridge and final verse and ended the song after the third verse, chopping off nearly a minute of the song in the process.
+May 4th, 1977 was the date that Capitol finally released “The Beatles At The Hollywood Bowl,” which contained the August 29th, 1965 performance of "Ticket To Ride."
+Paul announces the song as “the record before,” since the single “Help!” was the group's most recent US release at that time.
+Interestingly enough, they omitted the repeat of the second bridge and final verse and ended the song after the third verse, chopping off nearly a minute of this song in the process.
 This album was eventually remastered by Giles Martin and re-released on September 9th, 2016 with the new title "Live At The Hollywood Bowl."

 In 1982, Capitol finally brought the true stereo version of the song to the American public on two album releases.
-The first was on March 22nd, 1982 on the album “Reel Music,” which featured tracks from all five Beatles films.
-The album was quite successful, peaking at #19 on the Billboard album chart and certified gold by selling just over 500,000 units.
+Their first was on March 22nd, 1982 on the album “Reel Music,” which featured tracks from all five Beatles films.
+The album was quite successful, peaking at #19 on the Billboard album chart and certified gold by selling 500,000 units.
 Over 12,000 promotional copies were also produced, these being printed on translucent gold vinyl.
-An accompanying single released the same day entitled “The Beatles Movie Medley” was an artificial montage of seven songs from the album, “Ticket To Ride” being the sixth.
+An accompanying 45 released that same day entitled “The Beatles Movie Medley” was a montage of seven songs from the LP, “Ticket To Ride” being the sixth.
 This single was also included in the vinyl box set "The Beatles Singles Collection" that was released in the US on December 6th, 1982.
 The second album of the year to feature the stereo mix of the song was “20 Greatest Hits,” which was released on October 11th, 1982.
 This album contained all the #1 songs The Beatles had in the US, even a shortened "Hey Jude."

-The first time the original British "Help!" album was made available in the US was the "Original Master Recording" vinyl edition released through Mobile Fidelity Sound Lab in January of 1986.
-This album included "Ticket To Ride" and was prepared utilizing half-speed mastering technology from the original master tape on loan from EMI.
-This version of the album was only available for a short time and is quite collectible today.
+The first time the original British "Help!" album was made available in the US was the "Original Master Recording" vinyl edition distributed through Mobile Fidelity Sound Lab in January of 1986.
+This album, featuring "Ticket To Ride," was manufactured using half-speed mastering technology on the 1965 master tape on loan from EMI.
+This vinyl edition of the LP was only available for a limited time, thus becoming quite the collector's item in later years.

-The compact disc era brought the complete British “Help!” album to worldwide release on April 30th, 1987, the vinyl edition coming out on July 21st, 1987.
+The compact disc era brought the original “Help!” album into prominence throughout the world on April 30th, 1987, the vinyl edition coming out on July 21st, 1987.
 The new George Martin-created stereo mix was included, which boosted Paul’s bass and made John’s vocals sharper.
-This stereo release was then remastered and re-released on September 9th, 2009 on CD and on November 13th, 2012 on vinyl.
+This stereo release was remastered and re-released on September 9th, 2009 on CD and on November 13th, 2012 on vinyl.

-Their very last BBC radio performance on May 26th, 1965 included “Ticket To Ride,” this version appearing on “Live At The BBC,” which was released on November 30th, 1994.
-Being that the single had just been released at the time of this performance, The Beatles graciously chose to perform it all the way through.
-On November 11th, 2013, this album was remastered, re-packaged and re-released.
+The Beatles' final BBC radio performance from May 26th, 1965 featured “Ticket To Ride,” this rendition appearing on the officially released Apple LP “Live At The BBC,” which came out on November 30th, 1994.
+Being that this single had just been released at the time of this BBC recording, the group graciously chose to perform it all the way through.
+This album was remastered, re-packaged and re-released later on November 11th, 2013.

-On March 18th, 1996, the highly anticipated “Anthology 2” album was released, which featured four songs The Beatles performed live on the British television show “Blackpool Night Out” on August 1st, 1965.
-This version of “Ticket To Ride” was also introduced by Paul as “the record before” but by this time they had already decided to omit the second bridge and last verse.
+On March 18th, 1996, the highly anticipated “Anthology 2” album was released that featured four songs the band performed live on the British television show “Blackpool Night Out” on August 1st, 1965.
+This rendition of “Ticket To Ride” had also been introduced by Paul as “the record before” but by this time they had already decided to omit the second bridge and last verse.

-November 13th, 2000 was the date of release for the amazingly successful album “Beatles 1,” which acted as a suitable replacement for 1982’s “20 Greatest Hits” which was now out-of-print.
-Eleven million copies later, it helped to cement “Ticket To Ride” forever as one of the all-time classic Beatles songs in the minds of Americans, not to mention selling 31 million copies worldwide as of 2017.
+November 13th, 2000 was the date chosen to release the amazingly successful album “Beatles 1,” which acted as a suitable replacement for 1982’s “20 Greatest Hits” which was now out-of-print.
+Eleven million copies later, this LP helped to cement “Ticket To Ride” forever as one of the all-time classic Beatles songs in the minds of Americans, not to mention selling 31 million copies worldwide as of 2017.
 A remastered version of this album was released in September of 2011 and a newly mixed version was released on November 6th, 2015.

 The box set “The Capitol Albums, Vol. 2” was released on April 11th, 2006, and included the entire “Help!” soundtrack album as it was heard in 1965, complete with the duophonic “Ticket To Ride” and all the Ken Thorne instrumentals.

-A special promotional release came out around November 6th, 2007 in conjunction with the current DVD version of the movie “Help!”
+A special promo release came out around November 6th, 2007 in conjunction with the new DVD version of the movie “Help!”
 “7 Song Radio Sampler” was a CD that included all of The Beatles movie songs including “Ticket To Ride.”
-This handsomely packaged disc is quite the rarity today.
+This quite handsomely packaged disc is quite the rarity today.

-For those who want to hear the original mono and stereo mixes of “Ticket To Ride” that were created in 1965, they are both available on the box set “The Beatles In Mono,” which was released on September 9th, 2009.
+For enthusiasts who desire to own the original 1965 mono and stereo mixes of “Ticket To Ride,” they are both available on the box set “The Beatles In Mono,” which was released on CD on September 9th, 2009 and on vinyl on September 9th, 2014.

-A 50th Anniversay edition of the compilation album "The Beatles / 1962 - 1966" (aka "The Red Album") was released on November 10th, 2023, the new stereo mix of "Ticket To Ride," as detailed above, being included.
-This expanded release included 12 additional songs for a total of 38 tracks, and was made available as a double CD and as a triple vinyl release on both black and red vinyl.
+A 50th Anniversay edition of the compilation LP "The Beatles / 1962 - 1966" ("The Red Album") was released on November 10th, 2023, the newer stereo mix of "Ticket To Ride," as detailed above, being featured within.
+This expanded set included 12 added songs to make a grand total of 38 tracks, and was made available as both a double CD and a triple vinyl set on both black and red vinyl.

 Live Performances

-As was their usual pattern for new single releases, The Beatles focused much attention on promoting the song through concerts, radio and television shows.
+As was their usual habit regarding new single releases, The Beatles focused much attention on promoting the song through concerts, radio and television shows.
 The performance life of this song was limited to the year 1965, but the promotion was extensive nonetheless.

-Their first performance of "Ticket To Ride," so to speak, was the video footage shot on March 20th, 1965 for the mimed sequence in the movie “Help!”
-Their clowning around in the snow in Austria was the backdrop for the track, which featured them experimenting on skis and hovering around a grand piano.
+The Beatles' initial performance of "Ticket To Ride," so to speak, was the video footage shot on March 20th, 1965 for the mimed sequence in their movie “Help!”
+Their clowning around in the snow in Austria was chosen to be the backdrop for this sequence of the film, which involved the band experimenting on skis and hovering around a grand piano.

-On a Sunday off during the shooting of the movie, The Beatles taped a performance for the British television show “Thank Your Lucky Stars,” which was the show that launched them onto British television for the first time back in January of 1963.
-This taping, which included lip-syncing “Ticket To Ride,” “Yes It Is” and “Eight Days A Week,” occurred on March 28th, 1965 and was broadcast nationally on April 3rd, nearly a week before this new single was released in their home country.
+On a Sunday off during the shooting of the movie, the group filmed a performance for the British TV program “Thank Your Lucky Stars,” which was the show that launched them onto British television for the first time back in January of 1963.
+This filming, which included the band lip-syncing “Ticket To Ride,” “Yes It Is” and “Eight Days A Week,” occurred on March 28th, 1965 and was broadcast nationally on April 3rd of that year, this being nearly a week before this new single was to be released and available for purchase in their home country.

-On another day off of shooting for the movie, they taped another mimed performance of “Ticket To Ride” for the British TV show “Top Of The Pops” on April 10th.
+On another day off of shooting for the film, they taped another mimed performance of “Ticket To Ride” for the British TV program “Top Of The Pops” on April 10th.
 This taping was first aired in Britain on April 15th and then on April 29th, 1965.
-Surprisingly enough, a brief 25 second portion of this taping was also included in the May 22nd, 1965 episode of the children’s sci-fi show “Dr. Who.”
+Surprisingly, a brief 25 second portion of this taping was also included on the May 22nd, 1965 episode of the BBC sci-fi television show “Dr. Who.”

-On April 11th, 1965, they performed the song at the “New Musical Express 64-65 Annual Poll-Winners’ All-Star Concert” at the Empire Pool in Wembley.
-This performance aired in Britain on April 18th on the show “Poll Winners Concert,” which also included the group receiving their award from Tony Bennett.
-Also on the same day (April 11th), they lip-synced the song live on the British TV show "The Eamonn Andrews Show" in Studio One of ABC's Teddington Studios.
+On April 11th, 1965, the group played the song "Ticket To Ride" at the Empire Pool in Wembley, Brent, during a “New Musical Express 64-65 Annual Poll-Winners’ All-Star Concert.”
+This concert was aired in the UK on April 18th on the BBC show “Poll Winners Concert,” this program including The Beatles receiving this award from Tony Bennett.
+Additionally, on that same evening (April 11th, 1965), the band lip-synced the song live on the British TV program "The Eamonn Andrews Show" in Studio One of ABC's Teddington Studios.

 Their 14-day European tour, which ran from June 20th through July 3rd, featured “Ticket To Ride” among their twelve song set list.
-This tour started with two shows in Paris at the Palais des Sports, the first of which was broadcast on the French radio show “Musicorama” on June 27th and the second of which was broadcast live on a show entitled “Les Beatles.”
-The tour also went through Italy and France before ending in Barcelona, Spain.
+This tour started with two shows in Paris at the Palais des Sports, the first one airing on the French radio program "Musicorama" on June 27th, 1965, and the second show being broadcast live on a program entitled “Les Beatles.”
+Their tour also went through Italy and France before ending in Barcelona, Spain.

-Even though their next single “Help!” had just been released, they still featured the song on television performances with Paul introducing the song as “the record before.”
-On August 1st, 1965, the group included the song in the six-song set list on the live British TV variety show “Blackpool Night Out” performed at the ABC Theatre in Blackpool.
+Even though their next hit single “Help!” had just been released, they still featured "Ticket To Ride" on TV shows with Paul introducing it as “the record before.”
+On August 1st, 1965, the group included the song in the six-track set list during the live British TV variety program entitled “Blackpool Night Out,” performed at the ABC Theatre in Blackpool.
 This footage is included in the Anthology video series and, as can be seen, they had omitted the second bridge and last verse of the song by this time.

-A nearly identical performance of this set list was taken to America on August 14th for a filmed segment to be included in the opening episode of the new Ed Sullivan Show season of 1965/66.
-The song “Ticket To Ride” was taped with a long instrumental introduction in order for profile shots of each Beatle to be shown on screen.
-This episode was broadcast in the US on September 12th, 1965.
+A nearly identical performance of this set list was then taken to the US on August 14th for a filmed segment to be included in the opening episode of the new Ed Sullivan Show season of 1965/66.
+The song “Ticket To Ride” was taped with a long instrumental intro in order to accommodate profile pictures of each of the Beatles to be shown on screen.
+This episode aired in America on September 12th, 1965.

-The day after this segment was taped, Ed Sullivan did the honors of introducing them at the first stop of their 1965 tour, which happened to be at their momentous Shea Stadium concert in New York City on August 15th of that year.
-The show was filmed and became the television special “The Beatles At Shea Stadium,” which aired first in Britain on March 1st, 1966 and eventually in the US on January 10th, 1967.
-“Ticket To Ride” was among the twelve songs taped for this broadcast as well as played throughout this American tour.
+The evening after this segment was taped, Ed Sullivan did the honors of introducing them at the first stop of their 1965 tour, which happened to be at The Beatles' famous Shea Stadium concert in New York City on August 15th, 1965.
+This concert was filmed and eventually became the television special “The Beatles At Shea Stadium,” which was broadcast first in Britain on March 1st, 1966 and eventually in America on January 10th, 1967.
+“Ticket To Ride” was among the twelve songs filmed for this broadcast as well as performed by them throughout this American tour.

-The American tour ran from August 15th through 31st, 1965 and hit hot spots like Atlanta, Houston, Chicago, San Diego and even Toronto, Canada before ending at the Cow Palace in San Francisco.
-Another high point of the tour was their two shows at the Hollywood Bowl in Los Angeles on August 29th and 30th, 1965, which were recorded for future release.
+Their US tour ran from August 15th through 31st, 1965 and hit hot spots like San Diego, Atlanta, Houston, Chicago and even Toronto, Canada before ending at the Cow Palace in San Francisco.
+Another high point of the tour was their two shows at the Hollywood Bowl in Los Angeles, CA on August 29th and 30th, 1965, these performances being recorded for future release.

-The very last time The Beatles performed the song was on November 23rd, 1965 for a lip-synced film to be given to television shows worldwide so they wouldn’t have to make personal appearances.
-Among the ten fil clips filmed on this day in Twickenham Film Studios in London was the nine-month-old “Ticket To Ride,” which was performed in front of a backdrop of enlarged bus and train tickets.
-Funnily enough, John, Paul and George are all seated during this video while Ringo is standing while pretending the play the drums.
+The very last time The Beatles played the song was on November 23rd, 1965 for a lip-synced film to be given to TV shows worldwide so they wouldn’t have to make personal appearances.
+Among their ten film promos created at this session in Twickenham Film Studios in London was the nine-month-old “Ticket To Ride,” which was shot in front of a backdrop of enlarged bus and train tickets.
+Funnily enough, John, Paul and George are all seated throughout this video while Ringo is standing while pretending to play the drums.
 They all appear to be bored and uninterested in shooting this film, but British television viewers no doubt ate it up anyway on December 25th and 26th, 1965 when the video was shown on “Top Of The Pops ’65.”

 Conclusion